Loading...

 Upon successful completion of this course, you’ll be able to:

-• describe the fundamental characteristics and properties of CO2 including compression, hydraulics and implications of CO2 transportation
+• describe the fundamental characteristics and properties of CO2 including compression and hydraulics and implications for CO2 transportation

-• detail current and emerging carbon transportation regulations
+• outline current and emerging regulations and standards that impact CO2 transportation

-• demonstrate an understanding of how to apply knowledge of pipeline transportation of liquid CO2 to the selection, operation and maintenance of appropriate equipment and systems.
+• demonstrate an understanding of how to apply knowledge of the transportation of liquid CO2 to the selection, operation and maintenance of appropriate equipment transportation methods

 You’ll demonstrate your skill and knowledge acquisition through quizzes, written assignments and exams.
 This online course is structured and guided.
 All coursework must be completed as per the course schedule and no later than the course end date.